 Content Server traditionally uses a weblayout directory on a file system to store content in a format for viewing in a web browser, even though the main storage volume may be set up in a database.
 This can allow for faster retrieval of content when content server is being used to manage a web site, or can be used to store a secondary file used to describe the primary content item, but it doesn't have much use in an I/PM solution.
 Retaining a web layout directory for an exclusively I/PM solution would copy files to a web layout directory that would never get used, taking up unnecessary storage space.
 It is recommended that any file store provider configured for use as an I/PM volume should have the weblayout functionality disabled.
-For information about disabling the weblayout directory, or about FileStoreProvider in general, see the Oracle Universal Content Management File Store Provider Installation and Administration guide.
+For information about disabling the weblayout directory, or about FileStoreProvider in general, see the Oracle Fusion Middleware System Administrator's Guide for Content